sourcegraph/handbook/content/company-info-and-process/communication/team_chat.md

 These are some of our social channels.
 Feel free to whichever calls you.

+- #3dprinting - Discussiong and photos about your three-dimensional creations
 - #anime - All things related to anime
 - #basketball - All things hoops (NBA, NCAA, FIBA, etc.)
 - #best-timezone - Hangout channel for the European time zone.
 GIFs allowed!
+- #bikes - For all your cycling-related conversations and ride photos.
 - #books - Read books recommended by teammates and discuss them.
 - #cars - For all things cars!
 - #chess - For all chess lovers
 - #clothing - Chit-chatting about clothes
 - #coffee - For the love of coffee
 - #cooking - All things cooking and food
+- #desksetup - Discussion about your WFH setup, show off your desk!
 - #fantasyfootball
 - #football-soccer - General banter about the beautiful game ⚽️ (not this one 🏈)
 - #gaming - For all gamers